WRESTLING JERUSALEM

 DC METRO THEATER ARTS (review)

 "The passion of the man FILLS THE STAGE...the subjective terrain of Wrestling Jerusalem occupies the space that is normally reserved for poetry, the subjective interior where internal conflicts wrestle it out, for dominance, for clarity, for wholeness."
-FULL REVIEW

 WASHINGTON LIFE